weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 school, but he had outside pupils, ex-slaves, freedmen, men like himself born in freedom, but unable through economic pressure to enjoy it except in name,—all these crowded his home at night on Vine Street, and sweated mightily over primers and pothooks and the abacus.
-Twenty-five <span id="calibre_link-73" page-number="30" page-name="Page:There Is Confusion.djvu/36" page-index="36" page-quality="3" title="Page:There_Is_Confusion.djvu/36"></span>cents an hour he charged them, giving each a meticulous care such as would bring a modern tutor many dollars.
+Twenty-five cents an hour he charged them, giving each a meticulous care such as would bring a modern tutor many dollars.
 He wrote letters, pamphlets, too, for that marvelous organization already well established, the A. M. E. Church.